supposedly/nutshell/README.md

 ```
 - Within these "output specifiers", the `_` keyword says "leave the cell as is".
     - (formerly "PTCDs", from "**p**ost-**t**ransition **c**ompass-**d**irection specifier**s**")
+- The `->` arrow here says to, during transpiling, place the "main" transition (the one preceding the arrow) *before* the ones created by the output specifiers.
+  This causes it to, when the transpiled result is interpreted by Golly, override their behavior should they conflict.
+  If the opposite behavior is instead desired, where the main transition comes last and is overridden by the output-specifier transitions, one can use the `~>` arrow
+  (with a tilde rather than a hyphen) instead.
 - Transitions under permutational symmetry can make use of a shorthand syntax, specifying only the quantity of cells in each state.
 For example, `0,2,2,2,1,1,1,0,0,1`
   in a Moore+permute rule can be compacted to `0, 2 * 3, 1 * 3, 0 * 2, 1`.
   Unmarked states will be filled in to match the number of cells in the transition's neighborhood, meaning